 Attorney General Edmund G. Brown Jr. announced criminal charges on Friday against three people who marked cards at the Turlock Poker Room and stole $24,000 in 30 minutes.

-Media and gambling news from all over are reporting on the incident while Attorney General Jerry Brown released that “so far this year, the Attorney General has made 100 felony arrests related to gaming-related crimes, such as counterfeit cases, loan sharking, extortion and robbery.”
+Media and online gambling news from all over are reporting on the incident while Attorney General Jerry Brown released that “so far this year, the Attorney General has made 100 felony arrests related to gaming-related crimes, such as counterfeit cases, loan sharking, extortion and robbery.”

 Turlock Poker Room co-owner Phil Rheinschild said “The fact that these three individuals were caught shows our capacity and our vigilance to provide a fair place to play cards.”